ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

         cookieExpiresAfterDays: 365,
         ...

 This extension now takes a new approach by making **all parameters without exceptions** provided by the Klaro configuration file **editable via the TYPO3 backend** based on the TYPO3 :ref:`FormEngine <t3coreapi:FormEngine>` in a beautiful GUI with nice titles and comprehensible descriptive texts.
+The individual backend fields are documented in the :ref:`editor configuration reference <for-editors-configuration>`.

 ..  image:: /Images/Backend-GUIExample.png
     :alt: TYPO3 backend form showing Klaro configuration fields